krymtkts/PSGameOfLife/README.md

 PSGameOfLife is a PowerShell module and cmdlet written in F#.
 It runs [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) interactively in your console.

+Tested on PowerShell 7.4 or later for both Windows and Ubuntu.

 ## Features

 - Interactive [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation in the terminal